Augasty/Aurelius/README.md

    - Navigate effortlessly between multiple boards from the home screen.

 3. **Member Collaboration:**
-   - Add members who have registered with Bluey to your active board.
+   - Add members who have registered with _bluey to your active board.
    - Engage in real-time communication with board members through an integrated chat feature.

 4. **Task Trackers:**